SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## Progress

 We track our progress through ZenHub and invite you to join for continuous updates on our operations.
-Please contact us if we can assisst you on getting access to ZenHub.
+Please contact us if we can assisst you with getting access to ZenHub.

 In addition, we provide a short documentation of our progress below, which we update regularly.